- Do & See

 Located in the heart of Brussels, in a majestic Art Nouveau building, created by Victor Horta in 1906, the Belgian Comic Strip Center opened its doors to the public on October 6th 1989.

-The Brussels Card offers you, during 24, 48 or 72h, free entry to over 30 museums, free use of public transports and exclusive offers...
+The Brussels Card offers you, during 24, 48 or 72h, free entry to over 30 museums and exclusive offers...

 Erected in 1928 by the architect and master of Art Nouveau, Victor Horta, it is a centre of cultural and artistic life...